When the Hustle Pauses: Learning to Trust the Season You’re In

 Shedding Old Leaves

-That lack of “escape” left me feeling bitter, stuck, even discontent.
-But then I started to listen.
-Not to the noise — but to the stillness beneath it.
+At first, I felt frustrated — even resentful.
+But then I began to listen, not to the noise of comparison or productivity, but to the stillness beneath it.

-Like the trees in Autumn, I am learning to trust the letting go.
-To believe that even when it looks like I’m losing, I’m preparing for new growth.
-For winter’s deep work.
+Like the trees in Autumn, I’m learning to trust the letting go — to believe that even when it looks like I’m losing momentum, I’m actually preparing for new growth.
+For winter’s reflection.
 For spring’s bloom.

 Embracing the Stillness